cywarriors/verifAI/docs/scanner_end_to_end_flow.md

 ## End-to-End Scanner Flow (Frontend → Backend → Engines)

-This document describes how a scan request flows through SecureAI from the UI, through the backend, into the scanner engine and the different LLM security scanners (built‑in probes, Garak, Counterfit, ART).
+This document describes how a scan request flows through verifAI from the UI, through the backend, into the scanner engine and the different LLM security scanners (built‑in probes, Garak, Counterfit, ART).

 ### 1. User starts a scan (Frontend)